Carter Malkasian

-Carter Malkasian (born 1975) is a historian and former adviser to American military commanders in Afghanistan.
+Carter Malkasian (born 1975) is an American historian and the chair of the defense analysis department at the Naval Postgraduate School.
+He is a former adviser to American military commanders in Afghanistan.

 Career

 Malkasian earned a doctorate in military history from the University of Oxford, where he studied under Robert O'Neill.
 After completing his studies, he became a teacher at Loyola Marymount University in Los Angeles.
 He then worked at the Center for Naval Analyses before spending time in Iraq conducting research in 2004 and 2006.
 In 2007, he worked with a Provincial Reconstruction Team in Kunar Province in Afghanistan.
 He returned to Afghanistan in 2009 and spent two years in Garmsir District in Helmand Province as a State Department representative to the district.
 In Garsmir, he was known for his ability to speak Pashto and his rejection of typical personal security precautions.
 From May 2013 to August 2014, he worked as a political adviser to General Joseph Dunford, the commander of the U.S. forces in Afghanistan.